wowdev/TACTSharp/README.md

 # TACTSharp
-Library utilizing memory-mapped file access to speed up initial loading and have lower RAM usage compared to other libraries.
-Made so I can extract things on my NAS without it getting resource starved.
+Library utilizing memory-mapped file access to speed up initial loading and have lower RAM usage compared to other libraries that load WoW's CASC storage.
+Made so Marlamin can extract things on their NAS without it getting resource starved.
 Largely based on @bloerwald's memory-mapped file reading implementations.

 ## Current features